 If you contact Legal Helpline, we will offer you a free consultancy session that can be done over the phone.
 During this session we will gather all of the information from you that you have surrounding your case and also we can answer any questions that you may have regarding the whole claiming process, what it involves and the best way to move forward with it.
 After getting the facts from you, we will be able to tell you honestly if you have a legitimate claim or not.

 Once we are satisfied that your claim is legitimate, we will offer to represent you and make your claim on your behalf on a no win no fee basis.
-If you agree, we will then set to work straightaway, finding and gathering more evidence that will strengthen and support your claim in a court of law.
+If you agree, we will then set to work straight away, finding and gathering more evidence that will strengthen and support your claim in a court of law.

 We may also offer you a free local medical if we feel it could benefit your case or if you haven’t yet sought medical attention for your injury already.

 How much compensation can I claim for a gym injury?
-Unfortunately, at this stage, we cannot possibly give a definitive answer to this question as there are so many variables and parts that make up the final settlement claim amount.
+Unfortunately, at this stage, we cannot possibly give a definitive answer to this question as there are so many variables and parts that make up the final settlement figure.
 A gym injury claim doesn’t just consider the injury itself, but also includes a whole range of other damages that all affect the final amount to be awarded.
 Damages that should be included in your claim are:

 - General Damages – This is the term given for the physical and mental aspects of your claim.
-These are for the level of pain and suffering you have endured, the affect it has had on your well-being, and your prognosis for the future.
+These are for the level of pain and suffering you have endured, the effect it has had on your well-being, and your prognosis for the future.

 - Special Damages – These cover the financial aspects of your claim, such as: